 When choosing bass earbuds my focus is on having the best low end with the rest of the spectrum (mids, highs) being less of a priority.
 That doesn't mean you have to go off and get trashy sounding upper frequencies, plenty of earbuds can deliver big bass and still remain composed.

 Personally, in a set of bass-heavy earphones, I want deep growling sub bass extension with a big slam to fit in with the beat drops on industrial and electronic music.
 I am looking to get as much sub bass whilst still retaining good speed and some detail in the low end.
 Other people are looking for a little bit of extra weight over what you find in balanced IEM's but want a lot of texture and speed.
 It's personal preference and in a large part comes down to the types of music you intend on listening to.

 Best for Rock, Classical & Jazz

 Rock, classical and jazz will all have bass.
 It's just that it might not be as emphasized as it is in other genres.
 In these classes of music bass usually becomes more of a background whereas in a lot of modern music bass is the emphasized point with deep drops and heavy hits.
 So in this case, you would be looking for earbuds whose bass comes across detailed, speedy and with very little bleed (smothering of other frequencies) into the midrange.
-From this list, I would suggest, look at the FLC8, Audio Technica's and Yamaha EPH-100 or take a look at some of our other lists for a good set of all-rounder earphones.
+From this list, I would suggest, look at the FLC8, Audio Technica's and Yamaha EPH-100 or take a look at some of our other top 10 and list articles for a good set of all-rounder earphones.